Bioethanol Process Modeling and Design – Leslie Lopez

-The goal of this project is to reduce the amount of waste generated by the school by recycling decomposable waste.
-Two methods of composting, bokashi and regular, will be compared to determine if one method is more efficient in yielding greater amounts of finished compost.
+The goal of this project was to reduce the amount of waste generated by the school by recycling decomposable waste.
+Two methods of composting, bokashi and regular, determine if one method is more efficient in yielding greater amounts of finished compost.

 Houston Greenhouse Initiative – Samantha Arredondo